Rollbit Rollbot Bonanza original 2026: slot-battle multiplayer original

 Rollbot Bonanza is the only multiplayer mechanic in the Rollbit lineup we cover; the rest are solo player-versus-house mechanics.

-When the Rollbot Bonanza math meets the responsible-gambling line
+Rollbit's Rollbot Bonanza mathematics against the responsible-gambling line

 - The verified fairness layer doesn't change the structural house edge.
 Slot-battle multiplayer effective EV is operator house cut on prize pool, similar magnitude to canonical slot RTP cluster.